-If the price of the base currency (which you want to buy) is growing, the value of the quoted currency (which you pay for the base currency) falls in relation to the first.
+If the price of the base currency (the currency which you want to buy) is growing, the value of the quoted currency (for which you buy the base currency) falls in relation to the base one.

 For example, if you want to buy Euros for US Dollars (in the EUR/USD currency pair) at a rate of 1 Euro / 1.25 US Dollars, you need to pay 1.25 US Dollars to buy 1 euro.

 If the Euro grows, the exchange rate can become equal, let's say, to 1 Euro / 1.30 US Dollars.